tjblaette/ngs/README_BIH.md

 setup_ngs_env.sh
 ```

 This will download and install miniconda, install all of the necessary packages that can be downloaded and installed without limiting license restrictions and informs on how to proceed next.
-Files that cannot be downloaded by the script will be informed about.
+Files that cannot be downloaded by the script will be informed about; once the script successfully finishes all its tasks, the user is informed by a message printed to the screen.

 There are four optional parameters that can be passed to this script: